pbaranchikov/stash-eol-check/README.md

 - Updated version of maven-release-plugin

 ### Version 0.7
-- Got rid of snapshot dependencies

-### Version 0.7
 - Added several non-admin users for creating and forking repositories in tests
 - Fixed #3: access denied on verifying pull request by non-admin user
+- Got rid of snapshot dependencies

 ### Version 0.6
 - Converted plug-in to Bitbucket server API